atg25/portfolio/docs/05-components.md

-# Component System: The Everyman AI Consultancy
+# Component System: The Creator Archetype (Genuine & Approachable)

 ## Psychological Foundation

-Our component system is designed to be approachable, clear, and universally usable.
-Each component is crafted to make digital experiences feel familiar, supportive, and accessible to everyone, regardless of background or technical expertise.
+Our component system is designed to be inventive, expressive, and visually dynamic.
+Each component is crafted to make digital experiences feel creative, inspiring, and accessible to everyone, regardless of background or technical expertise.

 ## shadcn/ui Integration